Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Data analysis on mid-latitude cyclones

+We use the same data source and method for identifying extreme cyclones as \citet{Blender2015}.
+There are some differences, as data for a longer time period starting in 1940 with a higher horizontal resolution are available now.
+In addition, we classify all locations using a parametric bootstrap.
+For this, we generate B = 100 independent bootstrap samples for each location from the data-generating process fitted to the real data (for more details see the previous section on simulations), and we re-estimate the parameters using CMmod.
+If the tail parameter $\beta$ is estimated to be smaller than one in 95\% or more of the samples, then we assume $\beta < 1$ to be true; similarly, we assume $\theta < 1$ to be true if 95\% of the sample estimates $\theta$ are smaller than one.

-Our results for the FCPP model (see Figure \ref{fig:exm-1}, middle column) fit well to the general pattern that serial clustering occurs at the exit region of storm tracks to the west of Europe.
-Moreover, the mountains in southern Europe seem to have a large influence on the return time distribution, as we find the strongest clustering behaviour regarding both parameters $\beta$ and $\theta$ there.
+Our results focus on the two parameters $\beta$ and $\theta$ since they capture the clustering behaviour.
+All three models (see Figure \ref{fig:exm-1}) fit well to the general pattern that serial clustering occurs at the exit region of storm tracks to the west of Europe, while they occur more regularly at the American east coast (\cite{Dacre2020}).
+Moreover, the mountains in southern Europe seem to have a large influence on the IET distribution, as we find the strongest clustering behaviour regarding both parameters $\beta$ and $\theta$ there.

-Comparing the results for the FCPP and the FPP model (see Figure \ref{fig:exm-1}, right column), we see that the tail parameter $\beta$ is generally estimated larger in the FCPP.
+Comparing the results for the FCPP and the FPP model (see Figure \ref{fig:exm-1}, middle and right column), we see that the tail parameter $\beta$ is generally estimated larger in the FCPP.
 Except for the storm track exit region over the north Atlantic and European mountain areas the tail parameter $\beta$ is estimated mostly close to one, while the FPP model suggests lower values of $\beta$.
 The reason for the difference between the results for the FCPP and FPP model is that the FCPP is more flexible and explains the serial clustering via both effects, the mixture component and heavy tails, so that a larger value of $\beta$ is compensated in the FCPP model by a extremal index $\theta$ less than 1 in these regions.

-When comparing the results of the FCPP model to the CPP model (see Figure \ref{fig:exm-1}, left column), we observe fewer differences concerning the extremal index $\theta$.
+When comparing the results of the FCPP model to the CPP model (see Figure \ref{fig:exm-1}, middle and left column), we observe fewer differences concerning the extremal index $\theta$.
 This is due to the tail parameter $\beta$ being estimated to be close to one at most locations, which puts us in the special case of the CPP.
 In regions where $\beta$ is estimated to be clearly less than one, the estimate of $\theta$ is higher than in the CPP model.
+The results of the bootstrap classification (see Figure \ref{fig:exm-3}) underline these results.